bacontime/rpg/materials.md

 ### Attempts at cultivation
 Skywood can be propagated from live cuttings, and some attempts have been made to cultivate the substance.
-The most effective methods consists of planting many thousands of tiny trees in vertical racks, and breaking them down into news cuttings as soon as they reach any notable size.
+The most effective methods consists of planting many thousands of tiny trees, and pollarding them as soon as they reach any notable size.
-Special systems of weights and anchors are used to prevent entire farms from lifting up into the air.
+Such farms are said to look like bristly paintbrushes sticking up out of the ground, and require special systems of weights and anchors to prevent the entire field from lifting up into the air.
-Even then, it takes decades of growth to get usable amounts of wispy-thin skywood branches.
+Even with this effort, it takes decades of growth to get usable amounts of wispy-thin skywood branches.

 For practical applications, these skywood cuttings are typically woven into resiliant wicker panels.
 Sometimes the wood is also shredded and used in composite materials,